 For more details on some of this you can also check my section on spam avoidance.

-The best FAQ on address munging that I have found is several years old and somewhat out of date.
+The best FAQ on address munging that I have found was last updated August 8, 1999 and is somewhat out of date.
 But it's much more comprehensive and technical than what I have here.
 And I blatantly copied my disclaimer from that FAQ.
 There's more information on address munging at Wikipedia.
 Keep in mind that munging (or disguising) an address has some disadvantages.
 At best, munging an address is inconvenient for someone who wants or needs to contact you.
 At worst, it's unusable.
 I prefer a combination of invalid and disposable addresses.

 Not everybody agrees that munging is a good idea, some people do not like munging at all.
 Personally, I prefer an invalid From, and a valid (but disposable) Reply To address.